aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 <details>
 <summary>Option 1: Step-by-step manual instructions</summary>

-First, we will update the <b>core-service</b> app.
+First, we will update the **core-service** app.
 Navigate to the <b>core-service</b> codecommit repo.
 We can do this in the side navigation pane or via CLI.

 Console:
 ![Find file on nav pane](images/03-core-service_buildspec.png)